 Disconnected Customer Data Leads to Disconnected Customer Experiences

-To address these evolving requirements, customer data is essential.
-The challenge is that this data is often siloed, disconnected and inconsistent.
+To address these evolving requirements, managing customer data is essential.
+The challenge is that this data is often siloed, disconnected, and inconsistent.
 Without connected data that helps you understand your customers better, you cannot deliver connected, relevant customer experiences that today’s realities require.

 No matter your industry, one reality confronts your business: You need to quickly shift your customer data strategy so you have the data you need to create connected, relevant customer experiences.